1981 TOPPS 5X7 BASEBALL CARDS

 Design elements like borders, fonts and logos all prominently featured team colors specific to each player’s club.

-Read also: BASEBALL CARDS MADISON WI
+Read also: VALUE OF BASEBALL CARDS 1960

 Roster included all notable players of the era like Mike Schmidt, Nolan Ryan, and George Brett along with rookie cards.